Event-Driven Architecture

 3. Consistency and Order Guarantee: Kafka maintains the order of events within a partition for a given key, crucial for consistency in processing events that are related or dependent upon one another.

-But event-driven architecture also introduces challenges:
+However, event-driven architecture also introduces challenges:

-1. Duplicate processing: Because the event consumers have no way to know whether an event is a duplicate or a genuinely distinct event with the same payload, the consumers must be designed to be idempotent.
+1. Duplicate processing: Because event consumers have no way to know whether an event is a duplicate or a genuinely distinct event with the same payload, consumers must be designed to be idempotent.

 3. Tracing: A single request flow can span many services with a multitude of messages being generated along the way.
 The agnostic nature of producers and consumers makes it harder to tag requests than with traditional API calls, and several consumers can process a given message in parallel, sometimes leading to complex request flows.
-GHGA enables basic tracing by generating and propagating a correlation ID (also called a request ID) as an event header.
+Hexkit enables basic tracing by generating and propagating a correlation ID (also called a request ID) as an event header.

 Abstraction Layers